-Sexual violence and sexual harassment between children in schools Peer on Peer Abuse - Policy Framework
+Sexual violence and sexual harassment between children in schools

+Peer on Peer/Child on Child Abuse - Policy Framework

 Context

 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.